hoshinokoto2/hoshinokoto02.github.io/README.md

-# HTML5 Game: Ghibli Island Adventures
+# HTML5 Game "Ghibli Island Adventures"

 This is my second project making html games using Phaser 3.